Nonexistent (album)

-Nonexistent is the sophomore album of the extreme metal band Living Sacrifice.
+Nonexistent is the second album by extreme metal band Living Sacrifice.
 The album was released through R.E.X.
 Records in 1992.
 The album was recorded quickly after the debut self-titled album in Nashville, Tennessee and produced by Doug Mann.
-The album is a notable change for the band, as the debut focused more on a thrash metal sound, while the follow up has a heavy emphasis on death metal, drawing more from artists such as Gorguts or Obituary.
+The album is a notable change for the band, as the debut focused more on a thrash metal sound, while the follow-up has a heavy emphasis on death metal, drawing more from artists such as Gorguts or Obituary.

 History

 The album was recorded in Nashville, Tennessee a short time after the release of their self-titled debut album in 1991.
 The band began their recording with Doug Mann and engineer Martin Woodlee.
 The band originally hoped to have Scott Burns (Death, Sepultura, Cannibal Corpse) produce the album, with interest on both sides as the self-titled was on his top albums of 1991.
 However, the label requested the album be done sooner, which Burns could not due to scheduling.
 Martin Woodlee was hired as an engineer instead, which the band has been vocally upset with.
 According to the members of the band, he was unaware of how to produce the style they were attempting to produce.
 The band eventually asked him to step aside from the recording process, with DJ Johnson and Lance Garvin managing the mixing and EQ for the album.

 In 2022, a remaster and remix was released on the 30th anniversary of the album, to remedy the issues the band had with the production.
 The remaster and remix was produced by Jeremiah Scott who produced The Infinite Order and Ghost Thief.